 Pasadena Heritage, founded in 1977, is well known and respected as an effective community organization.
-Our mission, to preserve and protect Pasadena's architectural and cultural resources through advocacy and education, dovetails perfectly with the stewardship of the Blinn House.
-Pasadena Heritage will undertake several major rehabilitation projects over the next few months, including electrical and plumbing repairs and upgrades, replacement of aging HVAC systems, adding insulation, and installation of a new roof.
-The organization plans to move its offices to the Blinn House later this year, once construction is complete.
+Our mission, to preserve and protect Pasadena’s architectural and cultural resources through advocacy and education, dovetails perfectly with the stewardship of the Blinn House.
+Pasadena Heritage completed several major rehabilitation projects, including electrical and plumbing repairs and upgrades, replacement of aging HVAC systems, adding insulation, and installation of a new roof.
+The organization moved its offices to the Blinn House in May of 2022, once construction was complete.

 Working for many months to navigate the details of this arrangement, Board Chair Brian Baker and Executive Director Sue Mossman devoted extraordinary time and effort to the project, assisted by Board and staff members, advisors and experts.
 The organization is especially grateful to William W. Ellinger III, historic architect, for his countless hours of work and his expertise throughout this process, Preferred Bank and Senior Vice President Nancy Pepper for working with us to arrange financing, and to the firm of Gibson, Dunn & Crutcher LLP and attorney Mehdi Eddebbarh for providing legal services for this complicated transaction.
 Len Schautal, Jr. and Zemrus Escrow is also due our thanks for their professional services and assistance.